neoaggelos/cluster-api-provider-lxc/docs/book/src/howto/machine-placement.md

 incus cluster group create gpu-nodes
 ```

-Then, we assign each node on the respective group:
+Then, we assign each cluster member on the respective group:

 ```bash
 incus cluster group assign cpu-01 cpu-nodes,default